cristicmf/dao/dao-core/README.md

 #### Deployment

-Deployment to an Ethereum chain can be done using `dao-core/script/ethereum/deploy.js`.
+Deployment to a running Ethereum chain can be done using `dao-core/script/bin/deploy_doug.js`.

-It is possible to deploy Doug and run some calls as well, using `dao-core/script/ethereum/deploy_and_test.js`
+It is possible to deploy Doug and run some calls as well, using `dao-core/script/bin/deploy_and_test_doug.js`

 There will be more options later.